lkim227/lkim227/readme.md

 ### 👨‍💻 About Me

-**Senior Full Stack Developer** with over six years of experience in software design and implementation.
-Proficient in both frontend and backend technologies, including Python, Django, Next.js, and NestJS, with strong skills in database management and optimization.
-Experienced in leading projects and teams, optimizing PostgreSQL schemas, integrating RESTful APIs with Redux, and utilizing Docker and CI/CD pipelines.
+Results-oriented Senior Full Stack Developer with over 6 years of comprehensive experience in software development, specializing in Python, Django, Next.js, and NestJS.
+Proven expertise in database management, API integration, and project leadership within Agile environments.
+Proficient in developing scalable microservices architectures using Kafka and RabbitMQ.
+Currently expanding knowledge in blockchain and Web3 technologies, focusing on smart contracts, NFT marketplaces, and Layer 2 solutions.

-Experienced with microservices architecture, focusing on service decoupling for better scalability and resilience.
-Adept at using Kafka and RabbitMQ for asynchronous communication, workload balancing, and managing message queuing.

-Currently self-studying blockchain and Web3 technologies, including the Rinkeby test network and backend development with Rust and C++.
-Developing smart contracts with Solidity, building frontend marketplaces for NFT transactions, and exploring Layer 2 solutions like Merkle trees for enhanced scalability.

 ---